VIPnytt/CleanParam-URL-filter/README.md

 **What to expect if I'll filter my URLs?**
 > - You'll never have to reload duplicate information again
+> - More efficient web crawling
 > - Server load will decrease
-> - More effecient web crawling

-**What is the Clean-Param directive?**
+**What is Clean-Param?**
-> It is a way to tell web crawlers and robots about dynamic parameters that do not affect the page content (e.g. identifiers of sessions, users, referrers etc.) [Learn more!](https://yandex.com/support/webmaster/controlling-robot/robots-txt.xml#clean-param)
+> It's a directive witch tells web crawlers, spiders and robots about dynamic parameters in the URLs that do not affect the page content (e.g. identifiers of sessions, users, referrers etc.) [Learn more!](https://yandex.com/support/webmaster/controlling-robot/robots-txt.xml#clean-param)

+> If an website have added support for it, you'll find it in the robots.txt file.
+Providing these parameters is optional, but has an significant impact on the number of URLs considered as duplicates.

 ## Usage:
 ````
 $filter = new \vipnytt\CleanParamFilter($urlArray);

-// Optional: Clean-Param
+// Optional: Add Clean-Param
 $filter->addCleanParam($parameter, $path);

 // List duplicates